EndPointCorp/end-point-blog/2024/06/practical-linux-comandline-tips.md

 source ~/.bashrc
 ```

-This command appends the new PATH to your `.bashrc` file and reloads it.
+This command appends the new PATH to your `.bashrc` file (using redirection!). `.bashrc` is run every time a new shell is started. `source` reloads `.bashrc` for the current shell, using the new PATH for the current session.

-#### 6. Saving Changes to Your Shell Environment
+##### 6. Saving Changes to Your Shell Environment

 Save environment changes by adding them to your shell configuration file.